lightbend-labs/benchdb/README.md

   ```

 - `benchdb chart` generates line charts (using the [Google Charts](https://developers.google.com/chart) library).
 The parameters are the same as for `results`.
 Charts require a single free parameter which must be `Long`-valued (i.e. all instances can be parsed into a `Long` -- the actual types of the benchmark parameters are not preserved by JMH; it stores everything as a string), like `size` in the example above.
 In case of pivoted results, all pivoted columns are rendered together as individual series in a single chart.
 The result of `benchdb chart` is a single, self-contained HTML file.
 If no output file is specified, it is written to a temporary file and opened in the default browser.

+## Maintenance notes

+**benchdb is NOT supported under the Lightbend subscription.**

+Contributions to this project are very welcome!